Leonardpepa/string-matching-go/README.md

 ## Time Complexity
  * n = length of the input text
  * m = length of the pattern
+ * This table shows the worst case time
 <table>
   <tr>
     <th>Algorithms</th>